blackuy/react-native-twilio-video-webrtc/README.md

 <key>NSCameraUsageDescription</key>
 <string>Your message to user when the camera is accessed for the first time</string>
 <key>NSMicrophoneUsageDescription</key>
-<string>Your message to user when the microsphone is accessed for the first time</string>
+<string>Your message to user when the microphone is accessed for the first time</string>
 ```

 ### Android